John Hiller: 1976–1980

-Family, later years and honors
+Family, later years, and honors

 Hiller married Janis Patricia Baldwin in 1965.
 They had three children, including son Steve and daughter Wendy.
-His first marriage ended in divorce in February 1985 and he married his second wife, Linette, later that year.
+His first marriage ended in divorce in February 1985, and he married his second wife, Linette, later that year.

 After retiring from baseball, Hiller returned to his home in Duluth, Minnesota.
 Hiller and his first wife had lived in Duluth since 1966.
 In 1982, he bought an abandoned farm near Felch in Michigan's Upper Peninsula and played baseball for the Felch Rangers.
 He was appointed constable for Felch in 1983.
 Hiller later lived for more than 30 years in Hermansville and then Iron Mountain, both in the Upper Peninsula.

-He also supported himself with jobs selling insurance, owning a pet shop, operating a country store and working as a Pepsi distributor.
+He also supported himself with jobs selling insurance, owning a pet shop, operating a country store, and working as a Pepsi distributor.
 From 1985 to 1987, he returned to professional baseball as a minor league pitching coach for the Tigers.
 His coaching career ended when he was diagnosed in 1988 with a blockage behind his right knee that had caused the arteries in his lower leg to deteriorate.
-Doctors recommended amputation but Hiller declined.
+Doctors recommended amputation, but Hiller declined.

-Hiller has been inducted into several halls of fame, including the Canadian Baseball Hall of Fame (inducted 1985), Michigan Sports Hall of Fame (inducted 1989), Canada's Sports Hall of Fame (inducted 1999), and the Ontario (Canada) Sports Hall of Fame (inducted 2017).
+Hiller has been inducted into several halls of fame, including the Canadian Baseball Hall of Fame (inducted 1985), Michigan Sports Hall of Fame (inducted 1989), Canada's Sports Hall of Fame (inducted 1999), and the Ontario Sports Hall of Fame (inducted 2017).